Pro bono (free of charge) work

 I allocate around a quarter of my working time to representing deserving or vulnerable clients free of charge.
 For the second half of calendar 2017, that budget is already committed.

-I have a range of very affordable fixed fees.*
+I have a range of very affordable fixed fees for consultations and cases.*

 Most of my consultations are by telephone which enables me to keep my fees at a fraction of my former legal colleagues and almost all of my clients, whether employers or an employees, find this more convenient than face to face meetings.
 I have never once found telephone consults to be less useful than physical meetings.
 I also have a range of inexpensive fixed fees for various stages of actions such as for unfair dismissal and for recovery of statutory and contractual entitlements or denied contractual benefits.
 Please read the fine print at the bottom of this page.